denkxi/digital-dictionary-client/README.md

 - Unfinished quizzes
 - Complete quizzes by category?
 - When creating quiz and wordCount is bigger than amount of word in the quiz - notify about that (not enough words in the quiz)
+- Make other question types ("TranslationChoice", "TranslationInput", "UseExampleFill")
+- Render right sentence for each question in the quiz
+- Go back to previous question?

 Categories
 - Delete/edit category